 1. EAT and READ:

-Read to a child while they are at the table eating.
+Read to your reluctant reader while they are at the table eating.
 (Sitting still.
 Undivided attention.)

 Go to the library and let her check out as many books as she wants.
 Even if it’s 60!
 Even if it’s 100!
 Who isn’t going to be excited about that?
 (Besides your back?)